- What Is Breast Reconstruction?

 There are a number of advantages to a direct to implant (DTI) reconstruction:

-- DTI reconstruction eliminates the need for two surgeries.
+- Eliminates the need for two surgeries

 - Small breast cup sizes (typically sizes AA to C)